ulinnuhaha/truku_translation/README.md

   --cache_dir ./pretrained_model \
   --data_dir ./dataset
 ```
+This fine-tuing  process uses an adding prefix scheme in the input sentence as we perform in `/dataset/preprocessing.py`.
 ## Run the testing stage of the fine-tuned translation model
 To perform the testing process of the translation model, we carry out the bilingual translation of both Truku➝Chinese and Chinese➝Truku with some evaluation metrics.
 You can run the `model_test.py` script by loading the fine-tuned models in the `pretrained_model` directory as the following command:
 ```bash